 McClure is a tiny borough located in the state of Pennsylvania.
 With a population of 942 people and two constituent neighborhoods, McClure is the 800th largest community in Pennsylvania.
 McClure has an unusually large stock of pre-World War II architecture, making it one of the older and more historic boroughs.

 The borough is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, McClure has relatively fewer families with younger children, and/or college students.
 Combined, this makes McClure a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-The per capita income in McClure in 2010 was $20,740, which is lower middle income relative to Pennsylvania and the nation.
-This equates to an annual income of $82,960 for a family of four.
+The per capita income in McClure in 2010 was $20,925, which is lower middle income relative to Pennsylvania and the nation.
+This equates to an annual income of $83,700 for a family of four.